 Zach Bailey – Policy AnalysisThe Treasurer maintains the GPSO’s financial records, prepares the annual budget for review by the Assembly, provides financial updates to the Assembly, requests disbursement of funds as required, works with the Awards Officer to ensure the timely execution of the Awards process, and performs other duties requested by the Executive Committee.

 Originally from Greenbrier, Arkansas, Zach is a second-year MPA student in SPEA concentrating in public finance and policy analysis.
 He recieved his BA in Political Science at IU-Bloomington in 2011.
 Before entering graduate school, Zach worked as legislative assistant and operations director for the Indiana Trial Lawyers Association and as Deputy Finance Director and personal aide for John Gregg in his campaign for Governor in Indiana.
 Currently, Zach is a member of the Board of Directors of the Hoosier Social Impact Fund (HSIF), a non-profit microfinance organization, the SPEA graduate student representative on the Bloomington Faculty Council, and a summer intern at the White House.

-The Liaison acts as a medium of communication between IUSA, BGSA, LGSA, ISA, other graduate student organizations and GPSO.
-The Liaison also serves as a member of the External Relations committee.
+The Diversity Officer acts as a medium of communication between IUSA, BGSA, LGSA, ISA, other graduate student organizations and GPSO.
+The Diversity Officer also serves as a member of the External Relations committee.

 Julianna is from Millbrook, NY.
 She is in her second year of the law program.
 Julianna has had leadership experience while completing her undergrad at Cornell University.
 She has also held a management position at Brookdale Senior Living in Chicago where she gained experience handling liaison duties.
 Julianna hopes to further diversity initiatives on campus and to promote events that unite the entire graduate student body.